EricGebhart/flickr-fetcher/README.md

 ## initial thoughts and information.

 It feels a little strange to compose a design document in as a solitary designer.
 I would prefer some interaction with other developers.
+Although I like this idea much more than writitng some code in that at least you will see some of how I think.

+This has also turned into somewhat of a monster, each morning I wake up and I have more idea's or a thought to add.
+Or some thing that I shuld remove because it's completely unecessary if I do X over there.

-I like this idea much more than writitng some code, in that at least you will see some of how I think.
-This has also turned into somewhat of a monster, I don't like documents that say to do something one way or another unless there is good reason, which would usually mean there was a consensus of the team that some method or feature was very important.
-So as I wrote this I gave links to examples, or possible librariees, things I have used or things that seem interesting that could be used.
+I don't like documents that say to do something one way or another unless there is good reason, which would usually mean there was a consensus of the team that some method or feature was very important.
+But because we don't know each other, as I wrote this I thought of it as documentation for things to try, things to research that might be a good fit here and there.
+I gave links to examples, or possible librariees, things I have used or things that seem interesting that could be used.
+It's a sort of substitute for the conversation about tooling and libraries that we might have as a team.

 So this is not just a design document.
 I tried to give some idea of my thinking and at the same time resources for later in case I or someone else decides to code this thing which seems pretty interesting at this point.